AbbieNgXinYi/Gamenian/README.md

 * If you uncheck the box, you will be given a blue screen instead of the game interface

    ![Alt text](UnityHub/bluescreen.jpg)

+### Extron GCP and GUI Designer

+* Check that the driver you are using is the correct driver for your projector

+* Check that you have imported the correct GUI file

+* Remember to always save your file before launching the touch panel

+* Check that your username and password when you launch your touch panel is correct

 ---